 Cold air contains less humidity than warm air.
-For example, a cubic meter of 20°C air at 100% relative humidity contains 20g of water, whereas the same volume at 0°C contains only 5g.
+For example, a cubic meter of 20°C air at 100% relative humidity includes 20g of water, whereas the same volume at 0°C contains only 5g.
 Science again!

 The role of ventilation and heating in decreasing humidity levels

 This dry cold air enters the house through your ventilation system and any cracks in your windows and doors and is then heated inside.
-As the air temperature increases, so does its capacity to absorb steam.
-The amount of water remains the same (if not added from an external source) so the relative humidity falls.
+As air temperature increases, so do its capacity to absorb the steam.
+The amount of water remains the same (if not added from an external source), so the relative humidity falls.